SidneyBasa/prework-study-guide/README.md

 ![alt text](prework-study-guide/assets/images/screenshot.jpg)

 ## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.

 This website was written by the instruction of the UW coding bootcamp.
 The following tutorials were utilized as well as others not mentioned: